Jobijollof/DevOps-Projects/Project 7  DevOps Tooling Website/README.md

 1. Webserver
 2. Webserver
 3. webserver
-4. NFS server.
+4. NFS server
+5. database Server: Ubuntu 20.04 + MySQL

-- Attach 3 EBS volumes to each of the four instances.
+- Attach 3 EBS volumes to the first  four instances.

 ![EBS](./images/attach-ebs.png)

-- Spin up one more Ec2 instance, a database Server: Ubuntu 20.04 + MySQL

 ## Step 1 – Prepare NFS Server

 1. Spin up a new EC2 instance with RHEL Linux 8 Operating System.

 2. Configure LVM on the Server.

 c.
 Instead of formatting the disks as ext4, you will have to format them as xfs

 3. Ensure there are 3 Logical Volumes. ***lv-opt*** ***lv-apps***, and ***lv-logs***

 4. Create mount points on /mnt directory for the logical volumes as follow:

 5. Mount ***lv-apps*** on ***/mnt/apps*** – To be used by webservers

 6. Mount ***lv-logs*** on ***/mnt/logs*** – To be used by webserver logs

 7. Mount ***lv-opt*** on ***/mnt/opt*** – To be used by Jenkins server in Project 8

 8. Install NFS server, configure it to start on reboot and make sure it is up and running.

 ### Configure Logical Volume to the NFS server

-- List the block devices on the server run:
+- To list the block devices on the server run:

 `lsblk`